extrange/nixos-config/README.md

 # My NixOS Configuration

+Each host has 3 files:

+- home.nix
+- config.nix
+- hardware-configuration.nix

 > [!IMPORTANT]
 > Before installing anything, you will need to back up your existing configuration:
 >